pharo-open-documentation/pharo-wiki/General/ExportFormats.md

 Another problem of the FileTree format is that most Pharo's methods are short and creating one file by method waste a lot of space because the physical representation of files on a drive has a minimal size (4 KiB on NTFS file systems) that is reached by most of Pharo's method.

-Its advantage compared to FileTree metadata full is that there is no problem during merge of the source code thanks to the metadata.
+Its advantage compared to FileTree metadata full is that there is no problem during the merge of the source code thanks to the absence of metadata.

 ### FileTree metadata less Pros and Cons